Raymond & Ray: Plot

 At the funeral home showing, Lucia arrives and leaves a nude photograph of herself in Harris's shirt pocket.
 Raymond takes the photograph after Lucia leaves.
-Later on, Ray meets Kiera who helped Harris at the hospital in his final days at the mourning where he tells him that Harris listened to the same instrumental song to calm down during his final days.
+Later on, Ray meets Kiera, who helped Harris at the hospital in his final days, and he tells him that Harris listened to the same instrumental song to calm down.
 Ray invites her to the funeral in the cemetery.

 While digging the grave, Ray converses with Reverend West about Harris's spirituality.
 Lucia arrives with her son, Simon, and reveals that he is Ray and Raymond's brother as well.
-Ray asked Simon about Harris's phone to know the instrumental song, but Simon says he wiped out the phone memory.
-Two fraternal twins arrive at the funeral and reveal they are also sons of Harris.
+Ray asked Simon about Harris's phone to know the instrumental song, but Simon said he wiped out the phone memory.
+Two fraternal twins arrive at the funeral and reveal that they are also Harris's sons.
 All brothers take turns digging the grave.
 Ray meets Kiera at the funeral and Ray discusses his late wife's funeral.
 After their father is laid to rest, Reverend West asks Raymond to say a few words.
 Overcome with childhood trauma, Raymond runs to the car and gets a gun.
-Initially he points it at himself, then later shoots his father's coffin in the ground.
+Initially, he points it at himself, then later shoots his father's coffin in the ground.
 Lucia consoles him afterward.
 Ray retrieves his trumpet and plays an instrumental song at the funeral as a cathartic release of his childhood trauma.
 At the end of the funeral, Reverend West provides each brother with a letter from their father.